comment

 Upper Ordovician, 452 Million Years old.

-Cystoporida, also known as Cystoporata or cystoporates, are an extinct order of Paleozoic bryozoans in the class Stenolaemata.
-Their fossils are found from Ordovician the Triassic strata.
-All cystoporatan bryozoan genera (around 50 or so) have a "cystopore", a chamber-like supporting structure, separated from each other by transverse septa, situated between the characteristically elongated zooecia of each individual colony.
+Cystoporida, also known as Cystoporata or cystoporates, are an extinct order of Paleozoic bryozoans within the class Stenolaemata.
+Their fossils span from the Ordovician to the Triassic, making them important indicators of ancient marine ecosystems.
+All cystoporate bryozoan genera (around 50 known) share a characteristic “cystopore”, a chamber-like supporting structure separated by transverse septa, situated among the elongated zooecia of individual colonies.

-Some of the families of Cystoporida bryozoans include Acanthoceramoporellidae (Ordovician), Actinotrypidae (Carboniferous-Permian), Anolotichiidae (Ordovician), Botrylloporidae (Ordovician-Devonian), Ceramoporidae (Ordovician-Devonian), Constellariidae (Ordovician-Silurian), Cystodictyonidae (Devonian-Permian), Etherellidae (Permian), Evactinoporidae (Carboniferous-Permian), Fistuliporidae (Ordovician-Permian), Goniocladiidae (Devonian-Permian), Hexagonellidae (Ordovician-Permian), Revalotrypidae (Ordovician), Rhinoporidae (Ordovician-Devonian), and Xenotrypidae (Ordovician-Silurian).
+Several families of Cystoporida existed throughout the Paleozoic, including Acanthoceramoporellidae (Ordovician), Actinotrypidae (Carboniferous-Permian), Anolotichiidae (Ordovician), Botrylloporidae (Ordovician-Devonian), Ceramoporidae (Ordovician-Devonian), Constellariidae (Ordovician-Silurian), Cystodictyonidae (Devonian-Permian), Etherellidae (Permian), Evactinoporidae (Carboniferous-Permian), Fistuliporidae (Ordovician-Permian), Goniocladiidae (Devonian-Permian), Hexagonellidae (Ordovician-Permian), Revalotrypidae (Ordovician), Rhinoporidae (Ordovician-Devonian), and Xenotrypidae (Ordovician-Silurian).

 Share this Product